milkbottledude/Kaggle-Depressed_Machine_Learning/README.md

 Feel free to skip to any chapters that interest you, the chapters do not necessarily have to be read in order.

 ## Contents
-Chapter 1: Data Configuration & Cleaning (Versions 1-14)
+Chapter 1: Data Cleaning (Versions 1-14)

 Chapter 2: (Versions 15-

-# Chapter 1: Data Configuration and Cleaning
+# Chapter 1: Data Cleaning

 ## Version 1:
 Starting off, I did the usual looking for NaN values and removing unnecessary columns that would only confuse the machine learning model such as id and Name.